BlinkDL/RWKV-LM/README.md

 Moreover we multiply the final output of Time-mix layer by γ(t).
 The reason for the α β γ factors, is because the context size is smaller when t is small, and this can be compensated using the α β γ factors.

 * The Channel-mix is similar to GeGLU (https://arxiv.org/abs/2002.05202) with an extra R factor.
+Initialize R and W matrices to ZERO for fast & stable convergence.

 * Finally, we add extra token-shift (time-shift mixing) as in (https://github.com/BlinkDL/minGPT-tuned).